CASE STUDY

 Approach

-Working collaboratively with the Ministry of Justice (MOJ), PUBLIC worked in a consortium to establish evidence for how people with complex needs can be better supported by linking together government information held about them in a safe and secure way.
+Working collaboratively with the Ministry of Justice (MOJ), we worked in a consortium to establish evidence for how people with complex needs can be better supported by linking together government information held about them in a safe and secure way.
 We interviewed over 200+ stakeholders across nine government departments to establish use cases within four key analytical pilot areas: reducing homelessness, supporting victims of crime, reducing substance misuse and reducing reoffending.

 Impact